-Have you heard the story of the Bread Family Christmas?
-I didn't think so.
-Time to grab a cup of hot cocoa, sit back and relax as I share with you one of the most elusive stories never told.
+What?
+You have never heard the story of the Bread Family Christmas?
+Oh my, then it’s time to grab a cup of hot cocoa, sit back and listen close while I share with you one of the most delicious stories never told before!

 The Bread’s were blessed with six little muffins, each one embracing unique, individual personalities: